ioannaiordanova/Task_Reporting/README.md

 ### Automation tests for HTML5 Report Viewer

-#### WebApplicationTelerikReporting is the  ASP.NET Web Application (.NET Framework) with the Telerik HTML5 Report Viewer Page
+#### WebApplicationTelerikReporting is the  ASP.NET Web Application (.NET Framework) with the HTML5 Report Viewer Page

 #### Core project has classes that wrap IWebDriver and IWebElement classes.
 It's an implementation of Decorator pattern.